A California Girl’s Wine Tasting In Tuscany-A Love Story

 Hotel House Wine Is Where It’s At

-I know Air BnB is a real thing now, but honestly staying at a hotel where you can mix with locals and tourists, getting that free breakfast and coffee every morning and sitting in the hotel’s lounge area drinking cheap (literally every hour is happy hour), but delicious wine is the foundation of a great wine trip.
+I know Air BnB is a real thing now, but honestly staying at a hotel in Tuscany where you can mix with locals and tourists, getting that free breakfast and coffee every morning and sitting in the hotel’s lounge area drinking cheap (literally every hour is happy hour), but delicious wine is the foundation of a great wine trip.

 No matter what the day holds for you, the night holds with it endless pours of wine, laughing and sharing stories with other travelers and thinking to yourself, “I could live here.”

 If you have a friendly bartender like I did, chances are you’ll get heavy pours, a free glass and some of the “special” wine from the back.

 The Final Sip-My Wine Tasting In Tuscany Comes To An End